 “Reach” denotes how many people you believe your initiative will touch within a given timeframe of your choice.

-When choosing the Reach value, teams may use the absolute value of x number of customers, or use a score range between 1-100.
-We recommend using a 1-100 total user base.
+When choosing the Reach value, teams may use the absolute value of x number of customers or a score range between 1-100.
+We recommend using 1-100.

-“Impact” represents some sort of goal to be achieved by this initiative.
-Initiatives can be anything, including something quantitative like conversions or qualitative like customer satisfaction.
+“Impact” represents a goal to be achieved by this initiative.
+Initiatives can be anything, including something quantitative, like conversions, or qualitative, like customer satisfaction.

 When choosing the Impact score, use 0-3 to denote the amount.
-This will represent no impact, low impact, medium impact, and high impact.
+That will represent no, low, medium, and high impacts.

 “Confidence” is chosen based on the assumptions of the idea.
-It demonstrates whether or not you believe that it will deliver on the Reach and Impact.
-That way if you have data to support the Reach score you predicted, but no data to support the Impact score, you can reflect this in your Confidence score.
+It demonstrates whether or not you believe it will deliver on the Reach and Impact.
+For instance, if you have data to support the Reach score you predicted but no data to support the Impact score, you can reflect this in your Confidence score.

 A Confidence score ranges from 1% to 100%.
 A good practice is to break it down into 50%, 80%, and 100% to represent low, medium, and high confidence.
-That way you do not have to spend too much time deciding a Confidence score.
+That way, you do not have to spend too much time deciding on a Confidence score.

-When you prioritize your roadmap, there are going to be costs and benefits.
-As the numerator of the RICE model, “Reach”, “Impact”, and “Confidence” create an idea of your benefits.
-As the denominator of the RICE model, “Effort” creates an idea of your costs or your T-shirt size.
+When you prioritize your roadmap, there will be costs and benefits.
+As the numerator of the RICE model, “Reach,” “Impact,” and “Confidence” create an idea of your benefits.
+As the denominator of the RICE model, “Effort” creates an idea of your costs.

-“Effort” is often measured in “person-months” or the number of months it will take for one person to complete.
+“Effort” is often measured in “person-months,” or the number of months it will take one person to complete the task.
 So if a project will take 1-2 weeks of planning and 2-3 weeks of engineering, we can score it in 2 person-months.
 This estimate will likely be imprecise, but we recommend keeping the numbers whole for ease of use.

 Now Let’s Take a Look at an Example: